Pioneer-001/Lypha-OS/Emotion_Engine/3.EmotionCircuit/Settlement_정착_Rapha.md

 ## █ Manifestation Examples
 - The day you unpacked and didn’t plan to leave
 - The quiet moment after saying “I’m not going anywhere”
-- When you stopped searching, not because you gave up,
-  but because you arrived.
+- When you stopped searching, not because you gave up, but because you arrived
 - The friend who stayed after the story ended
 - The home that wasn’t found—but formed